Zmurray22/Simple_Projects/README.md

 # Simple_Projects
-Various simple projects used for school or personal uses
+Various simple projects used for school or personal uses that aren't really useful to anyone besides myself.